Darkness4/k3os/README.md

 that will drain most pods, upgrade the k3OS content under `/k3os/system`, and then reboot.
 The system should come back up running the latest kernel and k3s version bundled with k3OS and ready to schedule pods.

+> [!NOTE]
+>
+> If an issue happens during the upgrade process, the label `plan.upgrade.cattle.io/k3os-latest` might reflect the wrong version.
+If this does happen, you can remove the label to re-run the upgrade process.

 #### Pre v0.9.0

 If your k3OS installation is running a version prior to the v0.9.0 release or one of its release candidates you can setup